jareth/jareth.github.io/about.md

 About Me
 -----------------------

-I'm a software developer with degrees in software engineering and graphic design.
+I’m a software developer with degrees in software engineering and graphic design.
-I have spent the majority of my career developing in Actionscript, and more recently JavaScript.
+I’ve spent most of my career leading agile software development teams from within.
+I approach software engineering and team leadership with a guiding principle of empathy.

+Empathy is a core life skill and it benefits software development as much as any other aspect.
+Software development is about solving problems, and the majority of those problems exist for someone other than the developer.
+Understanding why the problem exists and how it affects that person are key to solving the problem.

+Empathizing with users leads to better product outcomes, driving interest in user experience research and agile product management.
+Empathizing with support staff leads to better quality, driving interest in testing, continuous integration and devops.
+Empathizing with future developers leads to better maintainability, driving good documentation, simple tooling, and code readability.
+Empathizing with the team leads to better teamwork, fostering committed developers who support each other and work together.

 I am also comfortable stepping outside the developer role and at various times I have performed:
  - project management